microspectrometer/dev-kit-2020/firmware/README-dev.md

 ```

 Expect the same result (87 passed, 40 skipped, 20 xfailed) when
 running from Cygwin bash.
-I think the 20 failed tests are because
+The 20 xfailed tests are `expected
-I do not have a dev-kit with working firmware connected.
-I'd try
-connecting it now, but as of May 2020, I haven't written the
-firmware yet.
+fail` meaning the test suite knows to expect the tests to fail
+because the hardware is not connected.

 ## Documentation